AVSystem/Anjay-lite/doc/sphinx/source/Compile_client_applications.rst

 .. note::

-   This guide is intended for Linux only and has been verified on Ubuntu 22.04 and Ubuntu 24.04.
+   This guide applies to Linux systems only and has been verified on Ubuntu 22.04 and Ubuntu 24.04.

-Prepare the Environment
+Prepare the environment
 -----------------------

-To prevent issues related to external dependencies, install all required dependencies by running the following command:
+To avoid dependency issues, install all required packages with:

 .. code-block:: bash